 If you love garlic, then use it liberally to flavor your food.
-You can also drink 2-4 cloves per day, crushed and mixed with water as an anti-Candida tonic.
+You can also eat 2-4 cloves per day, crushed and mixed with water as an anti-Candida tonic.
 Avoid taking it on an completely empty stomach, and try it with a tablespoon of coconut oil to cut down on the stomach burn.

 Onions have strong anti-fungal, anti-bacterial and anti-parasitic properties.
 They also help to flush excess fluids out the body – this is useful because many Candida sufferers experience water retention.
 Onions along with garlic can give you breath issues, so a handy tip is to eat them with a bit of parsley to counter the smell.

-Seaweed is a nutrient-dense healing food that will help the body in the fight against Candida.
+Seaweed is a nutrient-dense healing food that will help the body in it’s fight against Candida.
 It is rich in Iodine to help balance your thyroid gland – Candida sufferers often experience hypothyroidism and its many symptoms.
 Seaweed flushes toxic pollutants and heavy metals from the body, and cleanses your intestinal tract.

 Kelp extract supplements are one of the most potent sources of Iodine, but you should also try eating lots of different types of seaweed.

 Rutabaga is one of the most potent antifungal foods that you will find.
-Although you might think it falls into the same category of foods to avoid as sweet potatoes and yams, it actually has some very strong antifungal properties.
+Although you might think it falls into the same category of starchy foods to avoid as sweet potatoes and yams, it actually has some very strong antifungal properties.
 Try it in small amounts first – if you find that it causes Die-Off symptoms then you might want to try a milder antifungal like turnip instead.
-Rutabaga is a versatile vegetable – you can make a rutabaga mash, cut up some rutabaga fries or mix it into your vegetable soup.
+Rutabaga is a versatile vegetable – you can make a rutabaga mash, cut up some rutabaga fries, or mix it into your vegetable soup.

-Ginger has a detoxing on the body by increasing circulation and detoxifying the liver, in addition to stimulating the immune system.
+Ginger has a detoxifying effect on the body by increasing circulation and detoxifying the liver, in addition to stimulating the immune system.
 It has a positive effect on the digestive system and helps reduce intestinal gas.
 It also has a soothing effect on any inflammation that the Candida overgrowth may cause in your intestinal tract.